tiliado/nuvola-user-doc-md/content/pages/3.0/install.md

-Title: Install Nuvola Player 3.0 Beta
+Title: Install Nuvola Player 3.0
 Image: images/3.0/unity/unity_google_play_music_launcher_thumbs_up.png
 Description: Nuvola Player 3.0 will be the first release of the third generation of a runtime for
     web-based music streaming services that provides more native user experience and integration with Linux